uw-pycert-course-01/assignment04/README.md

 automated interview.

 ## Instructions
-1. Start by reviewing the problem described below.
+1. Start by reviewing the entire problem described below.
 1. When you are familiar with the requirements, start to plan how you will write the Python code.
 1. As you write the code be sure to test it frequently.
 1. Submit your complete assignment when you are sure you have implemented all of the requirements.